 In a more recent case, the Employment Court decided that remedy payments shouldn’t ever be reduced by 100%.
 They commented that a reduction is discretionary and that 25%-50% off would be rare – essentially reserved for very serious bad behaviour.
 However, they also left a “back-door” means to reduce remedies when there is bad behaviour, noting that there is a different discretion about how much/whether an employee should get for a remedy in the first place.
 Confused yet?

 To add to the confusion, despite the recent “cap” at 25-50%, the Employment Relations Authority is still reducing awards by 50% and above for behaviour which is far from the most serious of its type.

 Take home message

 In these decisions, the Courts try to give guidance about how the Employment Relations Act operates in that particular scenario.
 We read the cases so that we can advise our clients about how to comply with the Act and the amount of remedies involved if they do not.
 This advice is critical for parties trying to settle personal grievances in mediation.
 Unfortunately, the confusion about how contribution works in practice means that it is a real gamble for employers who haven’t followed a fair process.
-Relying on an employee’s bad behaviour to significantly reduce the remedies could backfire in a big way.
+Relying on an employee’s bad behavior to significantly reduce the remedies could backfire in a big way.

 For employers to avoid that risk altogether, it is simpler and easier to just get the process right in the first place.
 Despite some commentary out there, a fair process is not that hard to achieve.
 If it’s your first go at running a disciplinary process, or if you simply want to assure yourself that you are doing things right, we recommend that you give us a call the moment you have an employee misconduct issue that you want to take to the next level.
 We can talk you through the process which reduces the risk (and cost) of a personal grievance.